slangenhuizen-nu/stat263-finalproject/README.md

 1. Clone this repository to your local device.

+2. If you would like to see a demo of the final model with sample images, run the 'scripts/demo.ipynb' notebook.

-2. Download the dataset from Kaggle: https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset/data
+3. Download the dataset from Kaggle: https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset/data

-3. Unzip the downloaded dataset and place it in the root directory of the cloned repository.
+4. Unzip the downloaded dataset and place it in the root directory of the cloned repository.
 Rename the folder to 'breast_cancer_data'.

-4. Run the following command in your terminal to delete unneeded mask files:
+5. Run the following command in your terminal to delete unneeded mask files:
 ```bash
 rm breast_cancer_data/*/*mask*
 ```

-5. Create a virtual environment with the following command in your terminal.
+6. Create a virtual environment with the following command in your terminal.
 ```bash
 python -m venv venv
 ```

-6. Open a new terminal.
+7. Open a new terminal.
 Install dependencies with the following command in your terminal.
 ```bash
 pip install -r requirements.txt
 ```

-7. Run `scripts/data_processing.ipynb` notebook to create new file directories and split data.
+8. Run `scripts/data_processing.ipynb` notebook to create new file directories and split data.

-8. Run `scripts/final_model.ipynb` notebook to create and run the classification model and see output results.
+9. Run `scripts/final_model.ipynb` notebook to create and run the classification model and see output results.